appelson/litigation_extract/README.md

 A pipeline for extracting structured data from federal civil rights complaints using LLMs.
 Complaint texts sourced from Lex Machina are fed through a structured prompt, and the JSON outputs are parsed into relational tables for analysis.

+## Updates

+- **March 15th, 2026:** Potentially use this to support or create research for the wandering officer problem?

 > **Note:** The included dataset is built on a sample of 500 extracted complaints.

 ---